 In the event that port 22, or the custom SSH port for your server, has been closed, you will likely see a Connection refused error.
-You can check to see if the port is listening by running this command:
+You can see all the ports listening on your server by running this command:

-The command line should return a list of ports and their respective “states”.
-You want port 22’s state to be LISTEN.
+This command should return a list of ports with the LISTEN state.
+Ideally, you want to see port 22 or your server’s custom SSH port listed here.
 If it’s not, you’ll need to reopen the port in order to connect to your server.

 4. SSH Isn’t Installed on Your Server